 With regards to the VAT regime in Switzerland, it is necessary to know that the country provides the lowest standard rate at a European level.
 Companies operating in the accommodation sector benefit from a reduced VAT rate, applicable at 3,7%, while the other reduced VAT threshold, of 2,5%, is available for a wide category of goods sold on the local market, such as medicines, foodstuffs, books and newspapers, but certain economic activities – education and medical care, are fully exempted from the payment of the VAT.

 Tax competition between Swiss cantons

-Please contact us for further information about taxation in each Swiss canton.
-Our specialists are able to provide certain data for taxes that must be paid for both companies and individuals in any part of Switzerland.
+Businessmen are invited to contact our team of consultants in company registration in Switzerland for further information about taxationsystem applicable in each Swiss canton.
+Our specialists are able to provide professional advice on the taxes that must be paid for both companies and individuals, regardless of the Swiss region in which they are residents.
+They can also offer professional accounting services through their experienced accountant in Switzerland.
 They can also recommend you partners in other countries, such as Bulgaria and Iran, who can offer you details about opening a business there.